-It is amazing to hear that the Nigerian National Petroleum Corporation’s refineries are to be sold due to inefficiency and under-performance problems if a self-set 30 day ultimatum is not met.
+It is amazing to hear that the Nigerian National Petroleum Corporation’s refineries are to be sold due to inefficiency and under-performance problems if a self-set 30-day government ultimatum is not met.
 This is the same NNPC that is supposed to be the only concrete evidence that President Muhammadu Buhari is doing a good job.
-Ibe Kachikwu, NNPC’s new General managing Director, is even portrayed as some Nigerian equivalent of Jack Welch, a great super-CEO.
+Ibe Kachikwu, NNPC’s new General managing Director, is even portrayed as some Nigerian equivalent of Jack Welch, a great American super-CEO.
 Yet, privatisation is the most possible solution to the refineries failing performance, especially when it comes to fuel provisions.
 The logic of governance is failing Nigeria’s management disastrously and common sense is appearing to be increasingly uncommon the higher one goes.

 I have never seen any national institutions in the world that has failed deliver more disastrously (on a per capita resources level) than the Nigerian institutions called the “Presidency”, the “National Assembly” and the “Judiciary”; yes, the three arms of government.
 These institutions have perennially failed woefully in the performance of their duties at all levels.
 They have failed society and citizens so badly no good is expected of them by most Nigerians without the generous helpings of greed, ethnicism, delusion and prayer.
 Buhari says he will change all that.